IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## 1. What are operators
 [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are extensions to Kubernetes that make use of custom resources to manage Kubernetes applications and their components.
 Operators are used used to automate software configuration and maintenance activities that are typically done by human operators.
 That's why they are called operators.
-Additionally, they are used to automate the software management lifecycle and they are extensible enough that they can be used to support life cycle management of stateful applications such as databases.
+Kubernetes is great at managing stateless applications, but when you need more complex configuration details for a stateful application, such as a database, that is when operators are very useful.

 Operators are application-specific controllers which extend the functionality of the Kubernetes API to manage instances of complex applications, on behalf of a Kubernetes admin.
 The [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)(CR) is the mechanism through which the Kubernetes API is extended.
 A Custom Resource Definition (CRD) lists out all of the configuration available to users of the operator.